-The polymerase chain reaction (PCR) machine is a cost-effective and highly efficient tool used to amplify small segments of DNA or RNA.
+The polymerase chain reaction (PCR) machine, or thermocycler, is a cost-effective and highly efficient tool used to amplify small segments of DNA or RNA.
 PCR combines principles of nucleic acid replication with complementary nucleic acid hybridization to exponentially produce specific target DNA/RNA sequences by a factor of 107 within a matter of hours.

-It works by binding primers to the target sequence, and extending this using a taq polymerase.
-PCR is in three stages, and there are also a huge variety of modifications of conventional PCR which exist.
-A PCR machine is a sought-after piece of equipment for many studies, including testing for viral infections such as COVID-19, and the option to lease these machines makes them accessible to start-up companies and researchers as well as big-name companies.
+It works by binding primers to the target sequence and extending this using a Taq polymerase.
+PCR is in three stages, and there are also a huge variety of modifications of conventional PCR that exist.
+PCR systems are sought-after systems for many studies, including testing for viral infections such as COVID-19, and the option to lease these machines makes them accessible to start-up companies and researchers as well as big-name companies.

 The amplified DNA produced by PCR has a variety of uses.
 These uses can include the investigation of genetic diseases, DNA fingerprinting, and the detection of bacteria or viruses.
 PCR is an integral part of much biomedical research and criminal forensics.